Quotients by $(p-1)/p$-klt Foliations on Surfaces: Adjoint foliated structures and their quotients

 Since $q'\mu=\nu q$, we can compare the coefficient of $E$ in \eqref{KX'a} and \eqref{KX'b} to obtain

 \end{proof}

 Using the commutative diagram and the formula in Proposition \ref{rel}, we obtain the following main theorem.

 \begin{thm} Let $\cF$ be a $\QQ$-Gorenstein 1-foliation on $X$.
-Then $\cF$ is $\frac{p-1}{p}$-log canonical (resp. $\frac{p-1}{p}$-klt) \\ if and only if $X/\cF$ is log canonical (resp. klt). \end{thm} \begin{proof} Suppose that $\cF$ is $\frac{p-1}{p}$-lc.
-Let $\mu:Y' \to X/\cF$ be a proper birational morphism with $Y'$ normal.
-By (2) of Proposition \ref{rel}, there exists a proper birational morphism $\nu:X' \to X$ with $X'$ normal such that diagram \eqref{diagram} commutes.
-Using \eqref{discrepancy relation}, for any $\mu$-exceptional divisor $E'$, we have
+Then $\cF$ is $\frac{p-1}{p}$-log canonical (resp. $\frac{p-1}{p}$-klt) \\ if and only if $X/\cF$ is log canonical (resp. klt). \end{thm} \begin{proof} By (1) and (2) of Proposition \ref{rel}, any proper birational morphism $\nu:X' \to X$ induces a proper birational morphism $\mu:Y' \to Y$ making diagram \eqref{diagram} commute, and conversely, any morphism $\mu$ induces a morphism $\nu$.
+Let $E \subset X'$ be a $\nu$-exceptional divisor and let $E'=q'(E) \subset Y'$ be the $\mu$-exceptional divisor corresponding to $E$.
+Note that